fadik1/fadik1/README.md

 - 👋 Hi, I’m @fadik1 (Fadi Katto).
-I am an electrical enginginner from the University of Calgary.
+I am an electrical engineer from the University of Calgary.
 I enjoy coding and learning about new technolgies.
 - 👀 I’m interested in Machine Learning, Data Science and Web Development
 - 🌱 I’m currently learning Front-end development
 - 💞️ I’m looking to collaborate on ...